AFC Dacia Unirea Brăila

-Asociația Fotbal Club 1919 Dacia Unirea Brăila, commonly known as Dacia Unirea Brăila, is a Romanian football club based in the city of Brăila, Brăila County, which competes in the Liga III.
+Asociația Fotbal Club 1919 Dacia Unirea Brăila, commonly known as Dacia Unirea Brăila, is a Romanian football club based in the city of Brăila, Brăila County, which competes in the Liga IV.

 Founded in 1919, among the team's best performances are a sixth-place top division finish in the 1991–92 season and having reached a Cupa României final the following campaign.

 The players of Dacia Unirea are nicknamed "the White and Blues" or "the Lions of Cosmoc" (Leii lui Cosmoc), and their home games have been hosted by the Stadionul Municipal since 1974.
 The club's most notable rivalry is the one against Oțelul Galați.

 History

 Early years of football (1919–1950)

-Dacia Brăila was founded in 1919 around the same time with another team, Unirea.
-Until 1928, when the two merge their collective and Dacia Unirea appears, each separately participated in the regional championship.
+Dacia Brăila was founded in 1919 around the same time as another local team, Unirea.
+Until 1928, when the two clubs merged to form Dacia Unirea, each competed separately in the regional championship.

 In November 1929 Dacia Unirea had the following base team: Padimatopol (Căpreanu), Stanciu, Vasiliu, Leo (Săvulescu), Fritz, Grigoriou, Anastasios, Leșu, I. Goldenberg, Teodorescu (Frătescu, Cavada, Geller, Munteanu).
 In the 1929–30 season the team won the regional tournament and qualified for the national championship tournament.
-In the quarter-finals they were eliminated by Juventus Bucharest, the team that won the championship that year.
+In the quarter-finals they were eliminated by Juventus București, the team that won the championship that year.

-Afterwards, Dacia Unirea played in the Divizia B between the years 1934–1937, 1938–1940 and in the Divizia A between the years 1937–38, 1940–41, the name of the team and of the club changing a few times: D.U.I.G.
-(Dacia Unirea Ignatz Goldenberg) in 1937, Dacia Unirea in 1938 and FC Brăila in 1940.

-During the war it activated in the Cupa Eroilor.
-After the war, the club changed its name back to the traditional "Dacia Unirea", and participated at only one season of the Divizia C, in the season 1946–47, after which it disappeared from all divisional levels.
-We can mention a part of the players who played in that period: I. Goldenberg, N. Stanciu, Hagiopol, Saramet, Weiss, Cavadia, Bonațiu, V. Pop, Negrescu, Drăghicescu, Pascalide, D. Stanciu.
+Dacia Unirea later played in Divizia B between 1934–1937 and 1938–1940, and in Divizia A in 1937–38 and 1940–41.
+During this period, the club underwent several name changes: DUIG (Dacia Unirea Ignatz Goldenberg) in 1937, Dacia Unirea in 1938, and FC Brăila in 1940.
+During the war, the team competed in the Cupa Eroilor.
+After the war, it reverted to its traditional name Dacia Unirea, participating for one season in Divizia C in 1946–47 before disappearing from all divisional levels.
+Some notable players from this era include I. Goldenberg, N. Stanciu, Hagiopol, Saramet, Weiss, Cavadia, Bonațiu, V. Pop, Negrescu, Drăghicescu, Pascalide, and D. Stanciu.